-Parks for Downtown Dallas (PfDD) is a 501(c)(3) foundation established in 2015 to advance the long-term development and support of public parks within Downtown.
-PfDD promotes a more livable, sustainable city center through the championing of green space in Downtown Dallas.
+Parks for Downtown Dallas (PfDD) is a 501(c)(3) foundation established in 2015 to advance the long-term development and support of public parks within Downtown Dallas.
+We promote a more liveable, resilient city center through advocacy for parks and green space in Downtown Dallas.

-Parks for Downtown Dallas is on course to build four new urban neighborhood parks by early 2023.
+Parks for Downtown Dallas is building four new urban neighborhood parks by spring 2023.

 Parks for Downtown Dallas has committed substantially all of its assets to build four “Priority Parks” recommended in the Dallas Park and Recreation Department’s 2013 Downtown Parks Master Plan Update.
 PfDD completed Pacific Plaza in October 2019, West End Square in March 2021; Carpenter Park in May 2022; and continues to advance work on Carpenter Park and Harwood Park.
 The four Priority Parks are being funded by $39.4 million in City of Dallas bonds, approved by the citizens of Dallas as part of the 2006 and 2017 Bond Programs, and $56 million in committed private investment.